Georgian Airways

 Georgian Airways (ჯორჯიან ეარვეისი), formerly Airzena, is the privately owned flag carrier of Georgia, with its headquarters in Tbilisi.
 Its main base is Tbilisi International Airport.
-The company filed for bankruptcy on December 31, 2021, linked to a restructuring procedure and it has been for sale since January 2022.
-The airline continues to operate a limited number of profitable flights during the restructuring phase.
+The company filed for bankruptcy on 31 December 2021, linked to a restructuring procedure, and it has been for sale since January 2022.

 History

 The airline Airzena was established in September 1993.
 Initially, Airzena operated charter flights to the United Arab Emirates, Italy, China, Egypt, India, and Syria, as well as a regularly scheduled flight to Vienna.
 The company managed to achieve recognition and retain its share in the aviation market during the economically and politically complicated period of the 1990s.

 In 1999 Airzena became the flag carrier of Georgia.
 In August 2004, the company changed its name to Georgian Airways.
 During the first half of the 2000s, the airline's management decided to modernise the fleet, and leased two Boeing 737-500s from Hapag-Lloyd.
 This was the first case of a Georgian airline operating up-to-date Western equipment.